lzhangss/SoundShape/README.md

 **Note:** This is still an early version of `SoundShape`.
 Should you experience problems running any function, please feel free to [report any issues here](https://github.com/p-rocha/SoundShape/issues).

 ### A three-dimensional approach to bioacoustical analysis
 Eigensound is centered around homologous acoustic units from different species (MacLeod *et al.*, 2013), which are often the most stereotyped calls within a biological group (Rocha & Romano *in prep*).
-The method considers the graphical representation of sound waves (*i.e.* a spectrogram) as complex three-dimensional surfaces from which topologically homologous points (*i.e.* analogous to geometric morphometric semilandmarks) can be sampled using a grid.
+The method considers the graphical representation of sound waves (*i.e.* a spectrogram) as complex three-dimensional surfaces (Fig. 1) from which topologically homologous points (analogous to semilandmarks from Geometric Morphometrics) can be sampled using a grid.

 <img height="173.9" width="800" src="figures/spectros.jpg" />